irskep/irskep.github.com/content/pages/hiring-faq.md

 Title: Hiring FAQ
 Date: 2017-08-24

-Hello!
-You're here because you're interested in hiring me.
-Here's a quick outline of where I'm at and where I'm headed.

 ## Current position

 I manage the mobile team at Hipmunk, and do some iOS development as well.